MIAnalyzer/MIA/docs/source/training/nntraining.rst

 .. tip::
   Reduce batch size if (gpu-)memory is insufficient

+The **Epochs** sets how often all training images are used to train the network.

 The **Learning Rate** is one of the most important hyperparameters during neural network training and defines the step size during loss function optimization.
 In :doc:`./trainsettings` the learning rate can be customized during training.

-The **Downscaling** can be set to a value between 0 and 1, resulting in each input image being reduced by this factor before being fed into the neural network during training and inference.
+The **Down Scaling** can be set to a value between 0 and 1, resulting in each input image being reduced by this factor before being fed into the neural network during training and inference.

 Press |settings| **Application_Name** to open the settings specific for that application.